(post updated July 2022)

 Don’t be shy, write in big block letters so it can be read from a mile away (not literally!).
-Make it easy for the warehouse workers to find your barrel in the mellee and for you to recognise it is yours.
+Make it easy for the warehouse workers to find your barrel in the melee and for you to recognize it is yours.

 - Receivers Name (first and last name)